decentraland/documentation/content/creator/sdk7/getting-started/using-the-cli.md

 ## Run a preview

-Run `npm start` on the root level of a scene, workspace, or smart wearable project to open a preview in a browser window.
+Run `npm run start` on the root level of a scene, workspace, or smart wearable project to open a preview in a browser window.

 See [preview scenes]({{< ref "/content/creator/sdk7/getting-started/preview-scene.md" >}}) for details and special options when running a preview.

 ## Build

-Run `npm build` to build your project.
+Run `npm run build` to build your project.
 Decentraland scenes are written in TypeScript, but they are built to minified JavaScript when published.
 See [coding scenes]({{< ref "/content/creator/sdk7/getting-started/coding-scenes.md" >}}) for more details.

 The build command is optional, as it also runs in the background before deploying (although you can add a flag to skip it).

-The build command runs more rigurous type checks than those that run with `npm start`, running it can sometimes be helpful to debug a scene.
+The build command runs more rigurous type checks than those that run with `npm run start`, running it can sometimes be helpful to debug a scene.

 ## Deploy a scene

-Run `dcl deploy` to publish your scene to Decentraland.
+Run `npm run deploy` to publish your scene to Decentraland.
 This command opens a browser window where you can sign with your wallet to authorize the deployment.

 See [publishing]({{< ref "/content/creator/sdk7/publishing/publishing.md" >}}) for details and special options when publishing a scene.